Les Saintes Archipelago

 Fishing and tourism are the key economic drivers of Les Saintes Archipelago.
 As a matter of fact, one of the most beautiful bays in the world: the bay of Les Saintes is located in Terre-de-Haut.
 This bay attracts luxury yachts, pleasure boats, cruise ships and big sail boats that cross through the Antilles.

 The Tourment d’amour is the famous and traditional small tart from Les Saintes Archipelago.
 This delicious treat consists in a small crust pastry tart filled with jam and wholly covered with a sponge cake.
-There are multiple jams’ flavours: coconut, guava, banana or pineapple.
-When visiting the islands, the Tourment d’amour is the must-have food to buy before leaving.
-But don’t worry, there will be plenty of sellers waiting for you at the port for that.
+There are multiple jams’ flavours available such as coconut, guava, banana or pineapple.
+When visiting the islands, the Tourment d’amour is the must-try food to buy before leaving.
+Don’t worry, there will be plenty of sellers waiting for you at the port for that.

-Here are some unforgettable places not to be missed when visiting Les Saintes Archipelago:
+Unforgettable places to discover when visiting Les Saintes Archipelago:

 - Fort Napoléon a museum dedicated to the history and traditions of Les Saintes Archipelago